ameybhole77/machine-learning-coursera-stanford/README.md

 #Machine-learning-coursera-stanford

-This repo is created for all the work done my me as a part of Stanford's Machine Learning Course through Coursera.
+This repo is created for all the work done my me as a part of Machine Learning Course by Stanford University on Coursera.

 #Course Schedule